 As a newly admitted student in the College of Arts and Sciences, you're most likely interested in planning your first semester of coursework.
 Our advisers will help you transition to SLU and progress toward graduation.

 A lot of factors go into developing your first curriculum plan and registering for classes, many of which will be reviewed at SLU 101, Saint Louis University’s summer orientation.
-Your academic adviser will meet with you to discuss your intended major, educational goals and academic experiences.
-Your adviser will also provide you with information about program requirements and course availability.
+Your academic advisor will meet with you to discuss your intended major, educational goals and academic experiences.
+Your advisor will also provide you with information about program requirements and course availability.

 Pre-Registration and Registration